Bycatch is the incidental catch and resultant injury or mortality of non-target fish, protected marine species and seabirds in fisheries

-Certain fish species, whales, dolphins, sea turtles and seabirds are ecologically important and are a special concern because are either depleted or listed under the Endangered Species Act.
+Certain fish species, whales, dolphins, sea turtles, and seabirds are ecologically important and are a special concern because they are either depleted or listed under the Endangered Species Act.
 Efforts to recover and rebuild populations are undermined when these animals are caught and killed as bycatch.
-To minimize and mitigate the higher risk these species face from bycatch, fisheries managers must consider additional options, including precautionary mortality limits, enhanced catch monitoring, spatial closures and alternative gears proven to reduce bycatch and bycatch mortality.
+To minimize and mitigate the higher risk these species face from bycatch, fisheries managers must consider additional options, including precautionary mortality limits, enhanced catch monitoring, spatial closures, and alternative gears proven to reduce bycatch and bycatch mortality.

 Approx. 12.4 percent of U.S. catch is discarded every year

 Estimated fish bycatch in U.S. fisheries was over 814 million pounds in 2015

 In 2015 over 13,909 marine mammals, sea turtles and seabirds were caught as bycatch